 As of December 31, 2002 the line item "Residual interest in securitizations" on the Company's Consolidated Balance Sheet includes residual interests in both term and warehouse securitizations.
 As of December 31, 2003 the line item "Residual interest in securitizations" on the Company's Consolidated Balance Sheet represents the residual interests in certain term securitizations but no residual interest in warehouse securitizations, because the Company's warehouse securitizations were restructured in July 2003 as secured financings.
-Subsequent term securitizations are accordingly reflected in the line items "Finance receivables" and "Warehouse lines of credit" on the Company's Consolidated Balance Sheet, and the term securitizations are reflected in the line items "Finance receivables" and "Warehouse lines of credit" on the Company's Consolidated Balance Sheet, and the term securitizations are reflected in the line items "Finance receivables" and "Securitizations" represents the discounted sum of expected future releases from securitization trusts.
+Subsequent term securitizations in September 2003 and December 2003 were also structured as secured financings.
+The warehouse securitizations are accordingly reflected in the line items "Finance receivables" and "Warehouse lines of credit" on the Company's Consolidated Balance Sheet, and the term securitizations are reflected in the line items "Finance receivables" and "Securitization trust debt."
+The "Residual interest in securitizations" represents the discounted sum of expected future releases from securitization trusts.
 Accordingly, the valuation of the residual is heavily dependent on estimates of future performance.